Nootropics: "Smart Drugs" for Cognitive Health and More

 Depending on the types of benefits desired, nootropics can be taken as a single ingredient, or combined with other nootropics to form “stacks” for even more enhanced effects.

-For example, caffeine is considered one of the most widely used nootropic in the world and is well known for its ability to increase alertness and reaction time.
+For example, caffeine is listed among the most widely used nootropics in the world and is well known for its ability to increase alertness and reaction time.
 However, when combined with L-theanine, this nootropic stack may also be able to improve cognitive performance, focus, accuracy and even mood.2,3

 Best Nootropics for Energy and Focus